About the Cardiac & Pulmonary Rehabilitation Program

 Hospitalist Assessment

 Our Hospitalist will complete a thorough intake assessment on every patient.
 Together, the Exercise Physiologist and the Hospitalist will develop the patient’s care plan for the program.
-Each care plan will be monitored and updated throughout the program and will include visits by the Hospitalist during the exercise sessions.
+Each care plan will be monitored and updated throughout the program.
 Periodic reports will be sent to referring and primary physicians, keeping them updated on their patient’s progress in the program.
-Upon completion of the rehabilitation program, every patient will receive a discharge assessment by the Hospitalist.
+Upon completion of the rehabilitation program, your primary care provider and/or referring provider will receive a discharge assessment by the Hospitalist.

 Key Components of the Cardiac & Pulmonary Rehabilitation Program